DavidRogersDev/TrackableEntitiesAspMVCSample/Readme.md

 # Readme #
-There is a small bak file for the db - Licensing.bak - which can be [downloaded from here](https://app.box.com/s/f7ntxnhngc68okvm1oq1pq6ge3vwr9l9).

 The schema can be seen here - ![](http://www.codeproject.com/KB/dotnet/788559/LicencingSchema.PNG)

 The app is a super simple Angular sample.
 Load the path `[basepath]/Home` for the view in question (the only view).